-- A single person, who may be an elderly person, displaced person, disabled person, near-elderly person or any other single person; - o The above statement meets the HUD definition; however, GHA does not have zero or one bedroom units to accommodate single persons in the public housing program. - A group of persons residing together and such group includes, but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - An elderly family; - A near-elderly family; - A disabled family; - A displaced family; and - o The remaining member of a resident family.
+- A single person, who may be an elderly person, displaced person, or: - Is an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age; - Has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)); and - Is homeless or is at risk of becoming homeless at age 16 or older - The above statement meets the HUD definition; however, GHA does not have zero or one bedroom units to accommodate single persons in the public housing program. - A group of persons residing together, and such group includes, but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - An elderly family; - A near-elderly family; - A disabled family; - A displaced family; and - The remaining member of a resident family.